hartwigmedical/actin/algo/README.md

-HAS_HISTORY_OF_LIVER_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 409 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HISTORY_OF_SPECIFIC_CONDITION_ WITH_DOID_X | Prior other conditions > any configured doid should be equal or be a child of DOID "X"
+HAS_HISTORY_OF_LIVER_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 409 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HISTORY_OF_MYOCARDIAL_INFARCT | Prior other conditions > any configured doid should be equal or be a child of DOID 5844 HAS_HISTORY_OF_SPECIFIC_CONDITION_ WITH_DOID_X | Prior other conditions > any configured doid should be equal or be a child of DOID "X"
 HAS_HISTORY_OF_SPECIFIC_CONDITION_ X_BY_NAME | Prior other conditions > name like %X%
 HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant"